Table of Contents

 - You may not be able to articulate that information in a structured way;

 - You may not be able to contact the right people or coordinate the right resources to present a strong release plan;

 - You may not have access to the police information package to determine the strength of the Crown’s case, or more importantly, argue the weaknesses in their case;

-- Even if you are able to access the police information package, you may not be able to discern the legal issues and arguments that may be relevant to your case; and
+- Even if you are able to access the police information package, you may not be able to discern the legal issues and arguments that may be relevant to your case;

-- Whatever you do say to the Court may be used against you in subsequent prosecution or at your trial.
+- Whatever you do say to the court may be used against you in subsequent prosecution or at your trial.

 Our key function in relation to your bail hearing is to present the relevant information in a meaningful and understandable way.
 At the same time, in order to support your case for release, we can review the merits of the case and point out pitfalls in the Crown’s case.
 Finally, we can structure our submissions to, as much as possible, insulate you from having that information used against you later on.